sodium-db/sodiumdb/readme.md

 # SodiumDB

-**This project is still in early development.
-Expect bugs, lack of features, and little optimization at this time.**

 A blazingly fast 🚀, low overhead ⬇️, in-memory store built in Rust.\
 A great fit for high read/low write operations with uncompromising read times.